senocular/senocular.github.com/articles/js_private_parts.md

 ## Conclusion

-At a high level, private members are much like public members with a bunch of additional restirctions.
+At a high level, private members are much like public members with a bunch of additional restrictions.
 And for the most part, this is a solid mental model.
-However, what was covered here helps shed some light on some of the more unusal characteristics of privates like, why can't static and instance members have the same name?
-And why can't private members be called during construction in some cases?
-These are not restrictions we see today with public memberss.
+However, there are times when the behavior of private members can seem confusing.
+Knowing how they operate can be key to getting a better understanding of these unusual behaviors and why they exist.

 In summary, private members: